jeroenwk/idevicedebuglauncher/README.md

 This can be used to activate JIT for emulators running on iOS / tvOS ([Provenance](https://provenance-emu.com), [Dolphinios](https://dolphinios.oatmealdome.me), ...).

-> **_NOTE:_**   the same functionality is embedded inside the [AltServer](https://altstore.io) so use that instead you have installed your application with AltStore and you just want to enable JIT
+> **_NOTE:_**   the same functionality is exposed by [AltServer](https://altstore.io) so use that instead you have installed your application with AltStore and you just want to enable JIT.

 ![](/doc/app-20230202.png)